 The transition from summer back to school can be tough for everyone, especially families of individuals with autism.
 The daily routine established over the last 2 to 3 months is changing, and the time has come to go from camp back to the classroom.
-This month's Community Connections is dedicated to supporting families as they help their children pack up their backpacks and head back to school.

 To help ease the stress and smooth the transition for you and your family, we have provided an array of tips and resources for everyone involved in the process, including students, parents, teachers and peers.

 The Autism Speaks School Community Tool Kit is a resource designed to assist all members of the school community in understanding students with autism.

 The purpose of this kit is to provide helpful information about students with autism and tools and strategies to achieve positive interactions and increase learning for all members of the school community!

 Individualized Education Program: Summary, Guide and Practical Tips

 A team of lawyers at Goodwin Procter LLP has generously put together Individualized Education Program: Summary, Guide and Practical Tips, a helpful guide to help families understand the IEP process as their loved ones head back to school.
 This 26 page guide contains an IEP timeline and clearly lays out the steps to take throughout the IEP process.
 The guide also includes lots of tips, resources, and answers to FAQs.